Python tracer getting started guide↑

 If your quality assurance tooling continues to flag this statement as an unused import, consult its documentation to learn how to disable the check for this line of code.

-Execute the following command before running your application as usual.
+Execute the following command before running your application.
 This command adds the necessary import statement to main.py and runs the application using Python.

 Note